mdarino/Udacity_CPP_FoodAcceptance-/README.md

 <p align="center"> <img src="d3.png" width="400" height="400" /> </p>

 ## Testing
-The code has in the test folder images to check the code operations.
-The first version only uses this image, not support the live camera but the tester can change this image and check results.
+The repo will have images in the test folder to check the code operations.
+The first version only uses those images, not support the live camera but the tester can change those images to testing.

 ## Rubric Points